If you’re putting together a Christmas stocking for someone who loves to travel this year, check out these 38 ideas for travel stocking stuffers.

 8. Travel Cutlery

-If your traveller ever eats takeaway or goes camping when they travel, a set of re-usable cutlery is a good way to help them avoid disposable plastic cutlery.
+If your traveller ever eats takeaway or goes camping when they travel, a set of reusable cutlery is a lightweight way to help them avoid disposable plastic cutlery.
 They’re made of bamboo and they’re natural, vegan and food-safe.